MarosKozar/ADC-converter/README.md

 ## nexys_A7

 🔍 Overview
-This XDC file is used in Xilinx Vivado projects to:
+--This XDC file is used in Xilinx Vivado projects to:

-Assign logical ports in your HDL design (e.g., Verilog/VHDL) to physical pins on the FPGA.
+-Assign logical ports in your HDL design (e.g., Verilog/VHDL) to physical pins on the FPGA.

-Define the I/O standard (electrical characteristics) for each port.
+-Define the I/O standard (electrical characteristics) for each port.

-Set up timing constraints (especially for clocks).
+-Set up timing constraints (especially for clocks).

   Most likely, this is for a board like the Basys 3 or Nexys A7, which includes:

-A clock input
+  A clock input 16 LEDs

-16 LEDs

 A 4-digit 7-segment display